 Margaret River Vineyards

 The Margaret River wine region’s official history began in 1965, after a report by Dr John Gladstones suggested the temperate maritime climate was ideal for premium wine production.
-He was the first person to draw parallels between Margaret River’s soil & climate conditions, to that of the famous Bordeaux wine region of France.
+He was the first person to draw parallels between Margaret River’s soil and climate conditions, to that of the famous Bordeaux wine region of France.
 However, immigrant families had been growing vines in the area for decades before.

-Over time Margaret River has proved itself as one of Australia’s pinnacle wine regions, producing only three percent of the total Australian grape production, but over 20 percent of Australia's premium wine market.
+Over time, Margaret River has proved itself as one of Australia’s pinnacle wine regions, producing only three percent of the total Australian grape production, but over 20 percent of Australia's premium wine market.

-In the south, the Allingham vineyard, located in the Karridale sub region, has mostly been planted with Chardonnay, where this contextually cooler site produces fine, elegant & complex fruit flavours.
+In the south, the Allingham vineyard, located in the Karridale sub region, has mostly been planted with Chardonnay, where this contextually cooler site produces fine, elegant and complex fruit flavours.
 There is also Sauvignon Blanc planted here, to maintain a fine citrus line in the resulting wines.

 The Margaret River region enjoys a significant maritime influence, more so than any other major Australian wine region.
-Annual minimums reach 7 degrees Celsius on average, though more markedly, less than 17% of annual rainfall happens in the crucial October – April period, which encompasses vine bud burst, ripening & harvest.
+Annual minimums reach 7 degrees Celsius on average, though more markedly, less than 17% of annual rainfall happens in the crucial October – April period, which encompasses vine bud burst, ripening and harvest.
 More than 5000 hectares of the region is under vine, at over 200 vineyards.

 Margaret River Region